 It is important to note that as with all other op-codes it is possible to send empty packets, however due to the way in which axes are handled this is not recommended under any circumstances as strange values will be reported.
 In future, the upper bit of a pack may be used to indicate that it is a valid value and should be updated, however that is currently beyond the scope of this implementation.

-Appendix G: C-Library API
+Appendix G: Library Documentation

-The C API for Isotope comes bundled with an isotope.h header file which clearly documents all methods available for use from within your applications.
-The following is a quick reference sheet describing the different API methods available to you through the API.

-// Opens a new Isotope device connection

-int isotope_open(const char* device);

-// Closes an Isotope device connection

-char isotope_close(int isotope);

-// Formats and sends a mouse command to the specified Isotope

-char isotope_mouse(int isotope, char buttons, char deltaX, char deltaY, char deltaScroll);

-// Formats and sends a keyboard command to the specified Isotope

-char isotope_keyboard(int isotope, char modifiers, const char keys[], char keys_count);

-// Formats and sends a joystick command to the specified Isotope

-char isotope_joystick(int isotope, int buttons, short x, short y, short z, short rz, short sliderLeft, short sliderRight, char hat);

-// Sends the specified packet to the specified Isotope

-char isotope_write(int isotope, const char* packet, char length);
+This appendix includes excerpts from the documentation for the various libraries and wrappers available for Isotope.
+For the most up to date documentation it is recommended that you consult the libraries relevant project pages directly.

+C Library – libisotope

+Node.js Library – libisotope

 Appendix H: Source Code